Electronic Network for Arab-West Understanding: History

 The keywords are non-partisan, peaceful coexistence of religious groups and Egypt.
 CIDT is of opinion that country-based organizations should not try to be involved in other countries.
 For this reason, CIDT welcomes cooperation with similar minded organizations in other countries.

 In 2013, catastrophe happened.
 As part of the political upheavals in Egypt that saw the ouster of President Morsi from power, the core databases of the portal were destroyed.
 The works on it were temporarily halted and the disaster was subsequently investigated by Dutch company Digital Investigation.
 The findings were that the attacks were deliberate, these were careful attempts to destroy the gains that the project had realized.
 The database has been rebuilt since then with precautions through daily back-ups that this cannot happen again.

-Prof. Dr. Wolfram Reiss, head of the Department of Systematic Theology and the Study of Religions at the University of Vienna, gave Arab-West Report in 2012 a platform that would include substantial contributions of our student interns which gave many of them a first opportunity to contribute to academic publishing.
+Prof. Dr. Wolfram Reiss, head of the Department of Systematic Theology and the Study of Religions at the University of Vienna, gave Arab-West Report in 2012 a platform that would include substantial contributions of student interns which gave many of them a first opportunity to contribute to academic publishing.
 This resulted in three academic books (part of the series of Anwendungsorientierte Religionswissenschaften [application oriented religious studies] of Tectum Publishers in Germany) about the Egyptian revolution and its aftermath.
 The books offered new perspectives into the events and outcomes of the uprising.
-Practically all interviews could be recorded and have been fully transcribed for placement in Arab-West Report which is an absolute fascinating source of information for anyone who wants to understand the complexities of the revolution and its aftermath.
-The books were praised by Islamists and non-Islamists alike.
+Practically all interviews could be recorded and have been fully transcribed for placement in Arab-West Report which is an important source of information on the complexities of the revolution and its aftermath.
 The forewords of the second and third book were written by ambassador Mona Omar and Amr Moussa in his capacity as former president of the Constituent Assembly of 2014.

 Between January 2016 and January 2017, for one year, the Data Archiving and Networked Services (DANS) of the combined Dutch universities and affiliated research institutions helped transform the collected data into datasets.
 The datasets were then uploaded to the DANS database.
 The DANS database was crucial for widening the reach of the database, particularly to academic communities.

 Arab-West Report became the basis for the 2018 Intercultural Summer School which was organized by the Center for Arab-West Understanding (CAWU) and Heliopolis University for Sustainable Development.
 In 2019 the Center for Arab-West Understanding organized a second Intercultural Summer School but this time in cooperation with the Anglican Diocese of Egypt, Al-Azhar Center for Interreligious Dialogue at the Azhar University and Ain Shams University.
 The summer schools attracted university students from Egypt, Tunisia, Europe and other parts of the world, including students of many different world-views which was intended since only such diversity and encounters can foster real dialogue.